Sponsored by the Secondary General Music Committee

 Instrumentation requirements: As this is designed to be a guitar and ukulele ensemble festival, only classical (nylon string), acoustic (steel string), ukuleles, and bass guitars should be used in performance.
 Other instruments such as keyboards, drums and horns should not be utilized.
 Special exception is granted to auxiliary percussion instruments that are specifically scored or provide stylistic realism.

 Entry Fee: $75 per elementary ensemble, $125 per middle school group and $200 per high school entry.
-Solo lesson are $30 per lesson.
+Solo lessons are $30 per lesson.

 For additional information, please contact Ed Prasse, FMEA Coordinator of Guitar Activities, at email@example.com